oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/kubernetes-setup.md

 **If you are attending an instructor-led lab**, your instructor will detail steps you need to execute and which ones you can skip.

-## 1. Create the CTDOKE compartment
+## Step 1: Create the CTDOKE compartment

 - Click the `hamburger` menu (three bars on the upper left)